QuirkyQubits/quirkyqubits.github.io/index.md

 # 👋 Welcome to QuirkyQubits

+Hi!
+My naime is Jonathan Huang.
 I'm a software engineer transitioning into technical writing.
 I specialize in explaining complex systems with clarity—especially in backend systems, AWS pipelines, and developer tooling.

 ---